marmelab/coPostgresQuery/README.md

 - table: the table name
 - primaryKey: One or more columns representing the primary key.
 Accept either an array or a single value. (default: `id`)
 - returnCols: list of columns retrieved by the query
+- permanentFilters: List of filters applied by default, e. g. for a soft delete with permanentFilters as `{ deleted_at: null}`

 ##### Parameters